MicrosoftDocs/win32/desktop-src/shell/how-to-enable-autocomplete-manually.md

 ---
-Description: 'To gain more detailed control over the autocomplete behavior, or to add a custom source of autocomplete strings, you must manage the autocomplete object yourself.' ms.assetid: 'E1A7B1B0-2879-452E-9EBB-73F02B932200'
+Description: To gain more detailed control over the autocomplete behavior, or to add a custom source of autocomplete strings, you must manage the autocomplete object yourself. ms.assetid: E1A7B1B0-2879-452E-9EBB-73F02B932200
-title: How to Enable Autocomplete Manually
+title: How to Enable Autocomplete Manually ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Enable Autocomplete Manually